 In the spring of each year, students who are re-enrolled meet with their counselor and make course requests for the next academic year.
 Students may not request specific teachers or sections of a course.
 Course requests are reviewed and approved based on grades, standardized test scores and teacher recommendations.
 Students have until a designated date to make any changes to their requested courses.
+Students may change course levels (ie Honors course to on-level course) during the "course change period."
+Grades earned in the original class transfer to the new class.
 No changes will be accepted after this date unless justifiable and approved.